Tell a friend:

 This rather unfortunate name conveys the sense of there being some new version of technology implementing the web.

-That's not what it means though - it's usually used to describe particular kinds of web application, which use a collection technologies and standards (which are not particularly new) to achieve their objectives.
+That's not what it means though - it's usually used to describe particular kinds of web application, which use a collection of technologies and standards (which are not particularly new) to achieve their objectives.

 Postmodern web would be a much better term to use.